Attentive Dilated Convolution for Automatic Sleep Staging using Force-directed Layout: Introduction

 \section{Introduction}

-Sleep is a fundamental physiological process vital for human health and well-being.
-It plays an indispensable role in various aspects of our lives, including physiological health, cognitive function, emotional stability, and overall quality of life \cite{10.2147/nss.s163071}.
-The sleep process includes specific stages, each characterized by unique patterns of brain activity, ocular movements, and muscle tone.
-These stages are categorized into two primary types: non-rapid eye movement (NREM) and rapid eye movement (REM) sleep.
-NREM sleep is divided into stages 1, 2, 3, and 4, each representing a progressively deeper level.
-Each stage fulfils specific functions, such as memory consolidation, hormonal regulation, and restoration of both body and mind \cite{colten_sleep_2006}.
-The duration and quality of sleep are critical determinants in sustaining overall health and homeostasis.
-Extensive research has demonstrated that poor sleep quality and inadequate sleep duration have deleterious health consequences, including cardiovascular diseases, metabolic disorders, and impaired cognitive function \cite{10.3390/children8070542}.
-Furthermore, the sleep cycle's role has been comprehensively investigated to facilitate recovery and neurorehabilitation post-stroke, underscoring the significance of sleep in neurological health \cite{duss_role_2017}.
-The distribution of sleep stages throughout the night is paramount, as irregularities or the absence of specific sleep stages are correlated with various sleep disorders.
-For instance, while typical individuals enter sleep through NREM stages, those afflicted with narcolepsy transition directly into REM sleep \cite{carskadon_chapter_2005}.
-Therefore, precisely identifying and classifying these sleep stages is imperative for comprehending sleep patterns and diagnosing sleep disorders.
+Sleep is a fundamental physiological process that is vital for human health and well-being.
+It plays an important role in various aspects of life, including physiological health, cognitive function, emotional stability, and overall quality of life \cite{10.2147/nss.s163071}.
+The sleep process includes specific stages, each characterized by unique patterns of brain activity, eye movements, and muscle tone.
+These stages are categorized into two primary types: non-rapid eye movement (NREM) and rapid eye movement (REM).
+NREM is further divided into stages 1, 2, 3, and 4, each representing a progressively deeper level.
+Each stage fulfils specific functions, such as memory consolidation, hormonal regulation, and restoration of both the body and mind \cite{colten_sleep_2006}.
+Sleep duration and quality are vital determinants of overall health and homeostasis.
+Extensive research has demonstrated that poor sleep quality and inadequate sleep duration have deleterious health consequences, including cardiovascular disease, metabolic disorders, and impaired cognitive function \cite{10.3390/children8070542}.
+Furthermore, the role of the sleep cycle in facilitating post-stroke recovery and neurorehabilitation has been comprehensively investigated, underscoring the significance of sleep in neurological health \cite{duss_role_2017}.
+Irregularities or the absence of specific sleep stages are correlated with various sleep disorders.
+For instance, while healthy individuals go through NREM stages in their sleep, those with narcolepsy directly transition into REM sleep \cite{carskadon_chapter_2005}.
+Therefore, the correct identification and classification of these sleep stages are essential for understanding sleep patterns and diagnosing sleep disorders.